bernhardAxonIvy/doc/source/designer-guide/introduction/menus.rst

 2 - Show View
    Opens a sub menu with the available views for the current perspective.
 Non-standard views can be selected from the sub menu :guilabel:`Other...`.
-The complete set of |axon-ivy| specific views is available below the |axon-ivy| folder.
+The complete set of Axon Ivy specific views is available below the Axon Ivy folder.

 3 - Preferences...
    Opens the Preferences editor for the all settings that are available on the Eclipse platform.
-The |axon-ivy| specific preferences are available under the |axon-ivy| branch of the preferences tree.
+The Axon Ivy specific preferences are available under the Axon Ivy branch of the preferences tree.

-   For convenience use the menu :guilabel:`|axon-ivy|` > :guilabel:`Preferences...` to open the preference editor for the |axon-ivy| specific settings only.
+   For convenience use the menu :guilabel:`Axon Ivy` > :guilabel:`Preferences...` to open the preference editor for the Axon Ivy specific settings only.

    See also :ref:`workspace-preferences` section.